Summer of 2020 – Week 13

 Media & Motivation

-Starring 1980s teen heart-throb Robby Benson, it tells the story of Billy Mills, a member of the Oglala Sioux Tribe.
+Movies.
+“Running Brave” Back in April, I ran my virtual marathon and called it the, Runner’s Run Marathon.
+I realized that expression came from a member of an online forum I frequent.
+He directed me to the movie where he got that quote.
+Starting 80s teen heart-throb Robby Benson, it tells the story of Billy Mills, a member of the Oglala Sioux Tribe.
 He was the first non-European to win 10,000m and remains the only winner from the Americas.
-In the movie, the actor who plays Billy’s coach says, “An Olympic runner doesn’t decide when he’s a runner.
+As the credits rolled, I saw the music by Mike Post.
+“An Olympic runner doesn’t decide when he’s a runner.
 He runs every time.
 Either you’re a runner or you’re a quitter.”

 Here is a clip of the actual race: